Med-R1: Reinforcement Learning for Generalizable Medical Reasoning in Vision-Language Models: Introduction

-To address these challenges, we propose Med-R1, a framework leveraging Reinforcement Learning (RL)~\cite{schulman2017proximal} to enhance both the generalizability and interpretability of medical VLMs.
-In contrast to SFT, which primarily aligns outputs with fixed supervision, RL promotes exploration of alternative reasoning strategies by leveraging reward-driven feedback, allowing models to construct internal logic without requiring explicit CoT annotations.
-This approach mitigates overfitting and shortcut learning, as demonstrated by Chu~\etal~\cite{chu2025sft}, who showed that RL-trained vision-language models significantly outperform SFT in cross-domain generalization.
-Building on recent advancements in RL optimization, we adopt Group Relative Policy Optimization (GRPO)~\cite{shao2024deepseekmath}, a novel strategy that eliminates the need for complex value models required by traditional methods like Proximal Policy Optimization (PPO)~\cite{schulman2017proximal}.
-GRPO incorporates rule-based rewards derived from medical guidelines (e.g., diagnostic criteria for tumors) and group-relative comparisons to stabilize policy updates.
-For example, rewards can be designed to prioritize reasoning steps that align with radiological decision trees, ensuring clinically plausible rationales.
-This dual mechanism not only reduces computational overhead but also enforces adherence to domain-specific constraints, making GRPO uniquely suited for medical reasoning tasks where interpretability and scalability are essential for deployment.
+To address these challenges, we propose Med-R1, a reinforcement learning (RL)-based framework for enhancing the generalizability and interpretability of medical VLMs.
+Unlike SFT, which aligns outputs to fixed supervision and often leads to shortcut learning, RL encourages exploration of diverse reasoning strategies through reward signals—without requiring explicit CoT annotations~\cite{chu2025sft}.
+We adopt Group Relative Policy Optimization (GRPO)~\cite{shao2024deepseekmath}, a lightweight alternative to PPO (Proximal Policy Optimization)~\cite{schulman2017proximal} that stabilizes training via rule-based rewards and group-relative comparisons.
+These mechanisms reduce computational overhead while encouraging clinically grounded reasoning, making GRPO well-suited for medical tasks where scalability and reliability are essential.